taujeng/palette/README.md

 - [ ] When adding a new entry, allow users to progress via the enter button.
 - [ ] Create an error page for when the user enters an incorrect URL.

+## Bugs

+- [ ] User clicks create new entry.
+Then tries to click the color palette directly.
+Entries of that day + color palette are wiped.
+Refreshing the page shows the day's entries again, but color palette remains empty.
+Switching to week view and color palette is back.

 ## Potential Ideas

 - [x] Icons for each entry.
 So I would need a collection of icons for the user to choose from.